COINtoolbox/CosmoABC/README.rst

 If you are using a personalized distance, make sure that it applies to the particular problem you are facing.
 You need to be sure that the distance definition you adpoted yields increasingly larger distances for increasingly different catalogues.

-CosmoABC has a built-in script which allows you to visually test the performances of your choices.
+``cosmoabc`` has a built-in script which allows you to visually test the performances of your choices.
 In order to use it, prepare an appropriate user input and function files and, from the command line, do::

     $ test_ABC_distance.py -i <user_input_file> -f <user_function_file> -o <output_filename>